eslint/eslint/docs/rules/no-space-before-semi.md

-# Disallow Spaces Before Semicolon
+# Disallow Spaces Before Semicolon (no-space-before-semi)

 JavaScript allows for placing unnecessary spaces between an expression and the closing semicolon.